JesusJuarez-programing/PDFandChart/README.txt

-This proyect is only a text of:
+This proyect is only a test of:
 # Charts static and dinamyc
 # PDF static and dinamyc